-Acceptance of Statutory Disqualified Person: Statutory disqualification status will be taken into account.
-However, an individual who is subject to statutory disqualification will not be automatically rejected.
-The event that is the basis for the statutory disqualification will be reviewed and the final determination will be made by the firm's CEO based on his person opinion after review of the event and interview with the individual.
-In no event shall the firm permit any statutory disqualified person to associate with the firm in any respect until the MC-400 application is approved by FINRA.
+Acceptance of Statutory Disgualified Person: Statutory disgualification status will be taken into account.
+However, an individual who is subject to statutory disgualification will not be automatically rejected.
+The event that is the basis for the statutory disgualification will be reviewed and the final determination will be made by the firm's CEO based on his person opinion after review of the event and interview with the individual.
+In no event shall the firm permit any statutory disgualified person to associate with the firm in any respect until the MC-400 application is approved by FINRA.